palanthas/Google-DDNS-Updater/README.md

 I created this for a friend who needed to be able to update his Google Dynamic DNS records from his Windows desktop.
 I opted for a batch file because I didn't have a whole lot of time to write anything else that I could guarantee would work on his computer.

+I'll be rewriting it in other languages as I have time.
+I would also like to build it out into a more robust program in the future.

 ## How to use
 1. Copy the GUpdater.bat file to your computer
 2. Fill in the Username/Password fields with the generated credentials from your synthetic record